 Connections to Your Peers

-Accessibility is a key to the City’s success being only 5 miles away from Logan International Airport and 235 miles (378 Kilometers) from New York City.
+Accessibility is a key to the City’s success; it is only 5 miles away from Logan International Airport and 235 miles (378 Kilometers) from New York City.
 Cambridge is within close proximity to two interstates (1-93 & 1-90) and four regional highways.

 The Universities – Creating the Leaders of Tomorrow

-Cambridge is particularly fortunate to be home to two of the world’s most renowned educational institutions, Harvard University and Massachusetts Institute of Technology (MIT).
-These two universities employ over 18,000 people and provide in a wealth of resources to the community at large.
+Cambridge is particularly fortunate to be the home of two of the world’s most renowned educational institutions, Harvard University and Massachusetts Institute of Technology (MIT).
+These two universities employ over 18,000 people and provide a wealth of resources to the community at large.